 Guided Learning

 All the live sessions are scheduled between 9am and 5pm, Monday to Friday, and you will have access to the timetable and your calendar the week before the course starts.
-Surgeries and Town Halls are recorded, but you should attend the practice and feedback and personal tutor sessions to give yourself the best chance of passing SQE2.
+Surgeries and Town Halls are recorded, but you should attend the live individual and group feedback and personal tutor sessions to give yourself the best chance of passing SQE2.

 Surgeries: These 30 minute group sessions are run by expert practitioners.
 They look at one practice area in detail and give you the chance to ask any questions.